Instagram Saves Are The Hot New Engagement Metric — Here’s Why

 Other brands and influencers use them sparingly to spark engagement and relatability with their audience.
 Check out how @aestheticsofjoy uses quotes in her feed:

 Want to learn more about how Instagram quotes can strengthen your marketing strategy?
 Check out this blog post for 5 top tips!

 Get More Instagram Saves Tip #5: Ask Your Audience to Save Your Post

 A call-to-action (CTA) in your post caption can be a powerful thing when used correctly.

-It acts as a friendly reminder to your audience that this is a post worth filing away for the future, while also giving that signal to the algorithm that it’s a piece of quality content, worthy of the Instagram Explore page!
+It acts as a friendly reminder to your audience that this is a post worth filing away for the future, while also signalling that it’s a piece of quality content worthy of the Instagram Explore page.